 Students will expand literacy and skills in the application of the basic principles covered in Financial Accounting (ACC115).
 Course topics include and emphasis is placed on the specialized applications of the principles of financial accounting including adjusting journal entries, depreciation, inventory cost flow methods, correction of accounting errors, internal controls and fraud prevention.
-As part of this course students will take the national certification exam to obtain the American Institute of Professional Bookkeepers' (AIPB) Certified Bookkeeper (CB) designation.
+This course is designed to prepare students to pass the national certification exam and to obtain the American Institute of Professional Bookkeepers' (AIPB) Certified Bookkeeper (CB) designation.

-Prerequisite(s): ACC 115-Financial Accounting with a grade of "C" or higher
+Prerequisite(s): ACC 115-Financial Accounting with a grade of "C" or higher ACC 112 - Accounting Principles II with a minimum grade of "C"may be substituted Co-requisite(s): ACC117-Payroll Accounting

-Co-requisite(s): ACC 117-Payroll Accounting

-ACC 120 FORENSIC ACCOUNTING......3-3-0
+ACC 120 FORENSIC ACCOUNTING.....
+3-3-0